mA*ths Online Programme

 - have passed eight GCSES;

-- have six of those GCSES graded 7 to 9, including GCSE Maths and Science (we'll ask for proof of this within the application form);
+- have achieved grade 7 to 9 for six of your GCSEs, including GCSE Maths and Science (we'll ask for proof of this within the application form);

-- have a belief that you're capable of achieving Grade A or A* in Maths in your final A-Level exam, especially with the additional learning provided by this programme.
+- believe that, with the additional learning provided by this programme, you're capable of achieving Grade A or A* in Maths in your final A-level exam.

-This programme is designed for pupils from communities that are underrepresented in higher education, including those:
+This programme is designed for pupils from communities that are underrepresented in higher education, including:

-- from a POLAR 4 Q1 postcode (see postcode checker);
+- If you have a POLAR 4 Q1 postcode (see postcode checker);

-- who come from a school that has an Index Multiple of Deprivation flag;
+- If you attend a school that has an Index Multiple of Deprivation flag;

-- who are a young carer (find out more about the definition of a young carer);
+- If you’re a young carer (find out more about the definition of a young carer);

-- who are a refugee or in the process of seeking asylum;
+- If you’re a refugee or in the process of seeking asylum;

-- who have thtree months or more experience of living in care (find out more about the definition of care experienced students);
+- If you have lived in care for three months or more (find out more about the definition of care experienced students);

-- have parents/carers who do not possess an undergraduate degree or higher degree from the UK or abroad;
+- If your parents/carers do not possess an undergraduate degree or higher degree from the UK or abroad;

-- have pupil premium or free school meals at secondary school.
+- If you receive pupil premium or free school meals at secondary school.